 Though CHOG relies heavily on the ornithologists and other specialists who maintain the scientific reputation of the group, most of its members belong simply because they care about wildlife and its survival around Christchurch Harbour.
-CHOG currently has over 350 members and if you would like to join, please go to the Join CHOG page on this site.
+CHOG currently has over 260 members and if you would like to join, please go to the Join CHOG page on this site.

-In 2009, CHOG was registered as a charity with HMRC - Ref: XT14436.
+CHOG is registered as a charity with HMRC - Ref: 1185330.